Mukhammad1999/Mukhammad1999/README.md

 ### WOW!
 You found me.
 Or i found you) 👋

 ## My name is Rustamkhonov Mukhammad-Rakhimkhon.
-I am a mobile developer with proper knowledge of Back-end 👌.
+I am a mobile developer.
-I found myself as quite motivated and proactive engineer.
-My motto is: "Do it for people".
+I found myself as a quite motivated and proactive engineer.
+My motto is: "Do for people".

 ----------------------------------------